lifebottle/lifebottle.github.io/projects/destiny-dc/stahn-guide.md

 Excel Table and Graphics

 ![](stahn-guide/sub160_1.png)
-▲ The pictures shows where the gentlemen's will appear.
+▲ The pictures shows where the Gentlemen will appear.
 The hat will be hidden on the world map until you get close enough.

 ▲ If you win, it will be recorded in the Monster Book.